DanielStraface/ing-sw-2023-Pasinetti-Rossi-Straface-Panarotto/README.md

 * The associated javadocs;
 * The sequence diagram of the initial connection of RMI or Socket;
 * The sequence diagram of a turn while using RMI or Socket;
+* A document explaining how disconnections are handled;
 * All the written/received peer reviews and all their documentation;
 * The project jar file;
 * The project source code.